-The default value for the entire dataset must be given in the "Vertical Datum" [VDAT] subfield of the "Coordinate Reference System Record Identifier" [CSID] field.
+The default value for the entire dataset must be given in the "Vertical Datum" [VDAT] subfield of the "Coordinate Reference System Record Identifier," [CSID] field.
+Deleted: Header

-If the vertical datum for an area is different from the value given in the VDAT subfield for the dataset, it must be encoded using Vertical Datum of Data.
+If the vertical datum for an area is different from the value given in the VDAT subfield for the dataset, it mu Deleted: field be encoded using Vertical Datum of Data.
 The areas covered by these meta features must not overlap.